Fact: Women who train in a self-defence martial art are less likely to be attacked.

 A1.
 No. Most karate clubs focus their training on sporting competitions and the pursuit of winning trophies and medals.
 This means that you'll learn very little to help you in a ‘street situation'.
 Most people are ignorant of this fact and think that winning trophies makes them a good fighter.
 At our club, we purely train effective self-defence techniques and drills.
 We place more emphasis on practical skills than pampering egos.

 Q2.
 Can I lawfully carry a weapon?

 A5.
 Run.
-No amount of knife defence training will guarantee your safety.
+No amount of knife defence training will guarantee your safety because knives are deadlier than most people think.
 If you can’t run, then you have to consider your options.
 Screaming for help?
 Pleading for mercy?
 Giving the attacker what they want?
-If all else fails and you’re trained in knife defence techniques, use them.
+If all else fails and you’re trained in knife defence techniques (we teach them), use them.